 See some rare sporting objects, including wheelchair tennis player Gordon Reid's London 2012 gear, local man George MacMillan's official Olympic Torch and the Dolan DF3 track bike of Junior World Sprint Champion John Paul.
 A new film also gives a snapshot of John's training ahead of Glasgow's Commonwealth Games.

-Come along to see new models on display on our Motorbike Wall.
-An example of Italian design now adorns the Motorbike Wall in the form of the iconic Lambretta LD 150 of 1956, which belongs to Glasgow band Franz Ferdinand's frontman, Alex Kapranos.
+Our Motorbike Wall currently features a fine example of Italian design in the form of the iconic Lambretta LD 150 from 1956, which belongs to Alex Kapranos, frontman of Glasgow band Franz Ferdinand.
 This slick scooter rubs shoulders with other Italian classics in the collection such as the Ducati 916 and Vespa Model 152L2.